 |Upper Cave Temple|

 Mamallapuram is a popular heritage town located in the northern part of Tamil Nadu state which has many cave temples built mainly by the popular Pallava kings Mahendravarman I and his son Narasimhavarman (Mamallan).
 There are two cave temples in Trichy - the upper cave temple and the lower cave temple.
-The upper cave temple was built by Mahendravarma Pallavan; the lower one is believed to have been built by Narasimhavarma Pallavan.
+The upper cave temple was built by Mahendravarma Pallavan; the lower one, as per ASI, is believed to have been built by Narasimhavarma Pallavan.
+However, anyone who has even little bit of knowledge about the Pallava style would definitely deny that.
+This must be the works of the Pandyas or some local kings in the later period.
 Unlike the universally popular Mamallapuram sites, the cave temples of Trichy are not very popular.
 Hardly anyone visits these sites.
 In fact, even the citizens of this city hardly know about them.